javiersantos/BottomDialogs/README.md

 ```

 ### Adding buttons and callbacks
 Buttons are showed at the end of the bottom dialog.
-You can add your own text and actions/callbacks.
+You can add your own text, colors and actions/callbacks.

 ```Java
 new BottomDialog.Builder(this)